 I fell in love with reading when I was in college.
 My dorm roommate at that time was a bookworm and I believe I got the habit from him.

-However, I avoided buying books back then and simply borrowed from him and other dormers because I was afraid that I might pick up and waste my money on a bad novel.
+However, I avoided buying books back then.
+I simply borrowed from him and other dormers because I was afraid that I might pick up and waste my money on a bad novel.

-After graduation, borrowing books from my former dorm mates became inconvenient, so I had no choice but to start my own collection.
+After graduation, borrowing books from my former dorm mates became inconvenient.
+Thus, I had no choice but to start my own collection.

 One lesson I immediately learned – just because a book is a bestseller doesn’t mean that I will like it.
 In fact, there were several novels that I hated and even regret buying.

 On the other hand, there were obscure novels I bought simply out of curiosity.
 A good number of these books ended up to be a great read for me.

 Looking at the big picture, I now realize that my novel-picking skills will never be perfect.
 In fact, I still get to buy crappy novels today.

 However, with each good book I discover, I am able to fine-tune my instincts and make better purchases later on.

 But more importantly, I discovered that choosing those bad ones were not a total waste of money.
 Because at best, reading them has helped me expand my vocabulary.

 Overcome your fear:

 There’s no perfect formula for choosing the best and most profitable investments.
 And there will be times that you’ll make a bad decision and lose money.

-But you have to look at the big picture and see that with each investment decision you make, the good ones will fine-tune your skills, while the bad ones will at best, help you expand your understanding of investments.
+But you have to look at the big picture.
+For each investment decision you make, the good ones will fine-tune your skills, while the bad ones will at best, help you expand your understanding of investments.

 And lastly, the good news is that… when you make it a habit to invest regularly, you will eventually end up with more winners than losers.